kaizten/kaizten.github.io/development/vuejs/style-guide.md

 2. Views must import `BasicLayout` and wrap all main content inside it.

+3. The `title` prop passed to `BasicLayout` must **always** match:
+   - The label shown in the left-side navigation menu.
+   - The name of the subfolder in the domain structure associated with the entity.
+   - For instance, if the menu item is **"Traps"**, then the URL will be `/traps`, the domain folder should be `traps`, and the `BasicLayout` title should be `"Traps"`.

-3. If the view requires a "go back" button, the `goBack` prop must be provided to define the back navigation behavior.
+4. If the view requires a "go back" button, the `goBack` prop must be provided to define the back navigation behavior.
 The default style for the back button includes:
    - `goBackText`: `"back"`
    - `goBackIcon`: `"mdi-arrow-left-circle"`
    - `showGoBack`: `true`

-4. All form inputs **must** use components from the `@kaizten/kaizten-vue` library:
+5. All form inputs **must** use components from the `@kaizten/kaizten-vue` library:
    - `InputTooltip` for text or numeric inputs with validation and tooltips.
    - `SelectTooltip` for dropdown selections.
    - `ButtonTooltip` for action buttons with hover explanations.

-5. The default `variant` for all form fields must be `"outlined"`, unless there is a justified design exception.
+6. The default `variant` for all form fields must be `"outlined"`, unless there is a justified design exception.

-6. Fields should always be grouped inside `<v-row>` and placed side by side using `<v-col>` to leverage Vuetify’s grid system.
+7. Fields should always be grouped inside `<v-row>` and placed side by side using `<v-col>` to leverage Vuetify’s grid system.

-7. All `InputTooltip` and `SelectTooltip` components should be aligned horizontally (side by side) whenever layout space allows, especially in desktop views, to improve visual clarity and reduce vertical scroll.
+8. All `InputTooltip` and `SelectTooltip` components should be aligned horizontally (side by side) whenever layout space allows, especially in desktop views, to improve visual clarity and reduce vertical scroll.

 Example usage: